 As technical director, I manage the engineering operations of the team and create timelines that allow us to achieve our goals with each car.
 As a mechanical engineering student minoring in renewable energy, I find myself constantly thinking about how we can become more sustainable.
 This is exactly what caused me to become a member of SolarPack and it is also what drove me to my current position.
 Outside of SolarPack, I enjoy playing soccer, listening to music, and playing a variety of card games.

 As the Business Team Lead I oversee sponsorship, finance, social media, and outreach events for SolarPack.
-I am a junior majoring in Business Administration with a concentration in marketing.
 My favorite aspect of Solarpack is that I get to lead sustainability driven peers that share a common interest as me.
 I make sure to include sustainable practices in my everyday life such as, composting, using biodegradable products, and making sure to reuse everything that I can.
 I live for trying new experiences and educating others on small changes they can make to better themselves and the world we live in.

 Vehicle Dynamics Lead